Central New York Groups and Organizations

 Coven of the Redtail Hawk is officiated by LadyHawke the Mythmaker and is closed to new members.

-Coven of the Nightingale in Munnsville is officiated by Lady Songbird at firstname.lastname@example.org
+Coven of the Nightingale in Munnsville is officiated by Lady Songbird at firstname.lastname@example.org and is accepting seekers.

 Reclaiming the Radiant Wild